konman01/Java/OOPS/Documentation.md

 * Method overriding is used to achieve run time polymorphism.
 * Subclass cannot override following methods.
   *   Static method.
 Static methods are specific to class and it is not inheritted.
 So static method cannot be overrided.
   *   private method - method having the private access specifier are specific to the class and it is not inheritted to subclass.
-So we cannot override the provate method.
+So we cannot override the private methods.
   *   Final method - Final means we cannot override the value, so Final method cannot be inheritted.